Abdul-Haseeb-Rajput/Abdul-Haseeb-Rajput/README.md

 ## 👨‍💻 About Me

-- 🎓 Software Engineering graduate from SMI University, Karachi
+- 🎓 Software Engineer graduated from SMI University, Karachi
 - 👨‍💻 Full-time Flutter Developer
 - 📱 Passionate about building scalable, responsive apps using **Flutter**
 - 🚀 Currently working on production-level apps